Shiwei-Chen0415/Drone_RL_Project/README.md

-Drone Navigation with LiDAR & SAC in Isaac Gym
+Drone Navigation using LiDAR and SAC in Isaac Gym

+Project Overview

+This project implements a GPU-accelerated reinforcement learning system for drone navigation using NVIDIA Isaac Gym.
+The drone learns to reach its goal while avoiding obstacles using 6-direction LiDAR sensing and the Soft Actor-Critic (SAC) algorithm.